keycloakify/keycloakify-starter/README.md

 Keycloak theme that goes along with it.
 If you are only looking to create a Keycloak theme (and not a Keycloak theme and an App that share the same codebase) there are a lot of things that you can remove from this starter: [Please read this section of the README](#standalone-keycloak-theme).

-> ❗️ WARNING ❗️: Don't waste time trying to port this setup to [Vite](https://vitejs.dev/).
-> Currently Keycloakify only works collocated with Webpack projects but [we are working toward enabling collocation with Vite](https://github.com/keycloakify/keycloakify/pull/275)!

 # Quick start

 ```bash